-A new fast track paper published in the July 2012 Nature Journal, Eye, suggests that N-acetylcysteine (NAC) may lower elevated levels of matrix metalloproteinase-9 (MMP-9) activity associated with ocular surface and corneal disease.
+A paper published in the Nature Journal, Eye, suggests that N-acetyl-cysteine (NAC) may lower elevated levels of matrix metalloproteinase-9 (MMP-9) activity associated with ocular surface and corneal disease.

 N-Acetyl-Cysteine (NAC) is the acetylated form of the amino acid L-Cysteine.
 It has been suggested in a large number of published scientific studies to rapidly metabolize to intracellular glutathione, the mother-of-all-antioxidants found inside every cell in the body, including the eye.